×

 We asked expats in kobe what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Kobe, Japan, should first familiarize themselves with the cost of living, which can be higher than in other parts of the world.
 They should also understand that while English is spoken by many in the business and tourism sectors, it is not widely spoken among the general population, so learning Japanese can greatly enhance their experience.
 Healthcare in Japan is of a high standard, but it's important to understand the national health insurance system and ensure they are adequately covered.
 Expats should also be aware that Japan has a residency-based taxation system, meaning that if they live in Japan for more than a year, they are considered a resident for tax purposes and their worldwide income could be subject to Japanese taxes.
 Understanding the local customs and etiquette is crucial, as Japanese society is deeply rooted in tradition and respect.
 Expats should also be prepared for natural disasters such as earthquakes and typhoons, which are common in Japan, and familiarize themselves with the necessary safety measures.
 Housing in Kobe can range from modern apartments in high-rise buildings to traditional Japanese houses, and it's important to understand the pros and cons of each before deciding where to live.
-Finally, expats should be aware that while Kobe is a vibrant city with plenty to see and do, it may not offer the same level of nightlife or cultural activities as larger cities like Tokyo or Osaka," remarked one expat living in kobe, Japan.
+Finally, expats should be aware that while Kobe is a vibrant city with plenty to see and do, it may not offer the same level of nightlife or cultural activities as larger cities like Tokyo or Osaka," said one expat who made the move to kobe.

 What do expats in kobe appreciate most about the local culture?